WICG/canvas-color-space/CanvasColorSpaceProposal.md

 Example:
 <pre>
 canvas.getContext('2d', { colorSpace: "rec2020",
-                          colorEncoding: "float16",
-                          colorLinearity: "radiance"} );
+                          colorEncoding: "float16"} );
 </pre>

 #### The colorSpace canvas creation parameter

 * Color spaces match their respective counterparts as defined in the [CSS colorspaces](https://www.w3.org/TR/css-color-4/#predefined).
 * All input colors (e.g, fillStyle or strokeStyle, and gradient stops) follow the same interpretation as CSS color literals, regardless of canvas color space.
-* Values written to WebGL backbuffers (e.g, values written to gl_FragColor or the clear color) are in the canvas's color space and linearity.
+* Values written to WebGL backbuffers (e.g, values written to gl_FragColor or the clear color) are in the canvas's color space.
 * Images with no color profile, when drawn to the canvas, are assumed to be in the sRGB color space.
-* Unless otherwise explicitly specified by the user, toDataURL/toBlob will produce resources in sRGB color space, with unorm8 encoding (matching existing behavior), and "luminance" linearity.
+* Unless otherwise explicitly specified by the user, toDataURL/toBlob will produce resources in sRGB color space, with unorm8 encoding (matching existing behavior).
 If the destination image format supports colorspace tagging or embedded color profiles, the resource will be tagged as being in sRGB color space.

 ##### The "srgb" color space
 * This color space matches the existing canvas behavior.